-Concord Pacific plans to create interim park on northeast side of False Creek
+Concord Pacific plans to create interim park on the northeast side of False Creek

 Vancouver may have a new downtown waterfront destination this summer.